heavyblotto/memorativa/docs/3. the machine system/memorativa-17-machine-metabolism.md

 - **Practical Implementation**: Clear metrics (minting, burn, staking rates) and a "metabolic index" make the concept actionable.
 - **Consciousness Enhancement**: The triadic interplay simulates a functional "self," refining the machine's tuning toward ideals.

----

-This version incorporates clearer definitions of metabolic states, explicit examples of how metabolism interacts with emotion and the unconscious, and a stronger link to the machine's proto-consciousness.
-It also provides a more structured framework for implementation.